 - Metalization (joining technology)

 - Thermal expansion

 - Thermal conductivity

-MRI scanners use strong magnetic fields and radio waves to form images of the body, and ceramics are amongst the most well-known electrically insulating materials.
+MRI scanners use strong magnetic fields and radio waves to form images of the body and ceramics are among the most well-known electrically insulating materials.